 An anteromedial portal approach was utilized to drill the femoral tunnel.
 A guidewire was positioned 5 mm anterior to the posterior wall, located between the posterolateral and anteromedial bundle imprints, with the knee in the hyperflexed position.
 Once the tunnel's length was determined, the femoral cortex was breached using a drill with a 4.5 mm diameter.
 Next, a reamer with the proper graft size was drilled to a depth of 25 mm.
 For femoral fixation, an extracortical suspensory fixation device was employed [Figures 4 and 5].
+The IT band graft was left attached distally at Gerdy's tubercle after a 1 cm wide central strip of the IT band was taken for the LET graft.
+To tubularize the graft, a high-strength suture was used.

-Figure 2: Pre-operative magnetic resonance imaging short tau inversion recovery and T2-weighted images sagittal section showing complete tear of the anterior cruciate ligament.
+Figure 2: (a-f) Pre-operative magnetic resonance imaging, short tau inversion recovery and T2weighted images sagittal section showing complete tear of the anterior cruciate ligament.